-Dear Mr. Burger:
+Dear Ms. Glenn:

 Attached are the minutes for the June 30, 1993 meeting in Atlanta, Georgia.
 These minutes document the decisions and action items that were discussed between representatives of LANTDIV, Baker Environmental, Inc., EPA Region IV, and Dynamac Corporation.
-These items were discussed with you after the meeting since a previous commitment left you unable to attend the meeting.

-Any questions concerning these responses should be directed to Ms. Linda Berry, P.E., at (804) 322-4793.
+Any questions concerning these responses should be directed to Ms. Linda Berry at (804) 322-4793.